roccorot/OriginPotteryNAfrica/README.md

-# R Scripts and Data for the manuscript 'XXXXX'
+# R Scripts and Data for the manuscript 'Bayesian analyses of radiocarbon dates suggest multiple origins of ceramic technology in Early Holocene Africa.'

-This repository contains R scripts and Data required to reproduce the analyses features in the following paper:
+This repository contains R scripts and Data required to reproduce the analysis featured in the following manuscript:

 Rotunno,R., Crema, E.R.
-(20XX).
-XXXXX.
+(2025).
+Bayesian analyses of radiocarbon dates suggest multiple origins of ceramic technology in Early Holocene Africa.

 The repository is organised into the following six main directories:

 - **data** ...
 Contains raw data and data preparation scripts.
 - **runscripts** ...
 Contains R scripts for executing all analyses.
 - **results_images** ...
-Contains R images files storing the output of all analyses.
+Contains R image files storing the output of all analyses.
 - **post_process_scripts** ...
 Contains R scripts for processing R image files to generate figures and tables.
 - **figures** ...
 Contains main and supplementary figures.
 - **tables** ...
 Contains main and supplementary tables.